 You could, however, make the broth and freeze that, and then add fish or shellfish after thawing and reheating the broth.

-You can also do a combination of half fish and half shellfish for a varied and tasty seafood stew.
+You can also combine half fish and half shellfish for a varied and tasty seafood stew.

 Making on the Stove Top